MicrosoftDocs/well-architected/well-architected/ai/assessment.md

 ---
 title: AI Workload Assessment
-description: See how to use the AI workload assessment to gauge how well your workload aligns with the best practices of the Azure Well-Architected Framework pillars.
+description: See how to use the AI workload assessment to evaluate your workload's alignment with the best practices of the Azure Well-Architected Framework pillars.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/01/2024